simonbs/CharlesTVDB/README.md

 ### Credits

-The framework is developed by [@simonbs](http://twitter.com/simonbs), [simonbs.dk](http://simonbs.dk) Feel free to fork the repository and send pull requests if you have made something awesome.
+CharlesTVDB is developed by [@simonbs](http://twitter.com/simonbs), [simonbs.dk](http://simonbs.dk) Feel free to fork the repository and send pull requests if you have made something awesome.

 ### License